 I decided to stop, shut it down, step back, breathe … and focus on being intentionally present.

 As life gets busier, as my children grow older, and as I add more responsibilities to my already loaded plate, these two words – intentionally present – have been slowly marinating in my brain.
-But what does it mean?
+I want to live intentionally present.
+But what does that actually mean?

 Being intentionally present means:

-This will not only make it easier for me to have solid, focused, short spurts of work, which is most practical as a mother, it will also help me to devote focused time to my children.
+This not only makes it easier for me to have solid, focused spurts of work, which is more realistic for me as a mother, but it also helps me devote more focused time with my children.

-Stop checking social media, except during “designated” times.
+3. Only checking social media during “designated” times

 The rest will fall into place.
-It will.
 I promise.

-Why do I do what I do?
+To live intentionally present, I must remember why do I do what I do.
 What is my God-given purpose in life?
-What are my God-given gifts, talents and where am I putting them to use?
-Or, if you will, what is your life’s “mission statement”?
+What are my God-given gifts and talents — and where am I putting them to use?
+Or, put another way, what is my life’s “mission statement”?

 By finding my why, and reminding myself of it over and over, I’m putting my main priority first.
 Always.

-For example, my why?
-Raising my boys to become strong, Godly men of faith.
+For example, my why is to raise my boys to become strong, Godly men of faith.
 That’s it.
 That’s why I am on this earth.
 Everything I do, every decision I make, ideally lines up with my why.